-To obtain debugging output for the Platform Services Process or Platform Receiver on Linux/UNIX:
+To obtain debugging output for the Platform Receiver on IBM i:

 - 1 Add a DEBUGLOGFILE statement or DEBUGTOSTDOUT statement to the platform configuration file.
-For details about the platform configuration file, see Chapter 10, "The Platform Configuration File," on page 115. - 2 Specify the debugging command line parameter when you start the Platform Services Process or Platform Receiver.
+For information, see Chapter 10, "The Platform Configuration File," on page 115. - 2 Specify the debugging command line parameter when you start the Platform Receiver.

-To obtain full debugging output, specify -d \\ on the command line.
+To obtain full debugging output, specify DEBUG() on the command line.

-To obtain debugging output limited to messages exchanged with Core Drivers, specify the -d dom parameter.
+To obtain debugging output limited to messages exchanged with Core Drivers, specify $\tt DEBUG\,(\tt dom)$.